Southern Colonies

 The Southern Colonies within British America consisted of the Province of Maryland, the Colony of Virginia, the Province of Carolina (in 1712 split into North and South Carolina), and the Province of Georgia.
 In 1763, the newly created colonies of East Florida and West Florida were added to the Southern Colonies by Great Britain until the Spanish Empire took back Florida.
 These colonies were the historical core of what became the Southern United States, or "Dixie".
 They were located south of the Middle Colonies, although Virginia and Maryland (located on the expansive Chesapeake Bay in the Upper South) were also called the Chesapeake Colonies.

-The Southern Colonies were overwhelmingly rural, with large agricultural operations, which made extensive use of slavery and indentured servitude.
-During a period of civil unrest, Bacon's Rebellion shaped the way that servitude and slavery worked in the South.
+Bacon's Rebellion shaped the way that servitude and slavery worked in the South.
 After a series of attacks on the Susquehannock, attacks that ensued after the group of natives burnt one of Bacon's farms, Bacon's arrest, along with other arrest warrants, were issued by Governor Berkely, for attacking the natives without his permission.
 Bacon avoided detainment, though, and then burnt Jamestown, in response to the governor previously denying him land in fear of native attacks.
 Bacon hadn't believed his policies were entirely conventional, saying that they didn't ensure protection to the English settlers, as well as the exclusion of Bacon from Berkeley's social clubs and friend groups.
 The rebellion dissolved some time in 1676, following Charles II's initial sending of troops to restore order in the colony.
 This rebellion influenced the view of the Africans, helping create a completely African servitude and workforce in the Chesapeake Colonies, alleviating primarily White servitude, a working class that could be repugnant at times through disobedience and mischief.
 This also helped racial superiority in white regions, helping the poor and wealthy white people feel almost equal.
 It diminished alliances between white and black people, as had happened in Bacon's Rebellion.

 The colonies developed prosperous economies based on the cultivation of cash crops, such as tobacco, indigo, and rice.
 An effect of the cultivation of these crops was the presence of slavery in significantly higher proportions than in other parts of British America.